Protein Powder Do’s and Don’ts

 If you’re having trouble finding the right protein powder for you, consult your doctor or nutritionist.
 Until then, you can try adding non-fat milk powder (if you consume dairy) to your liquid of choice as an affordable alternative that can have over 30 grams of protein per serving.

 The answer is both yes and no. Many manufacturers claim that their products can help you burn fat and lose weight, but that’s not necessarily the case.

 Some companies instruct you to replace meals with protein powder shakes, which may help you lose a little weight in the beginning, but, in the long run, is unsustainable.
-But, according to LiveStrong.com, if you consume protein powder as a part of a low-calorie diet along with exercise, you’ll be able to get the results you’re looking for.
+If you consume protein powder as a part of a low-calorie diet along with exercise, you’ll be able to get the results you’re looking for.

-If you have a goal of losing weight and you want to incorporate protein powder into your diet, the most important thing to remember is to be careful what you mix it with.
-A large smoothie containing full-fat yogurt, juice, sherbet, large amounts of fruit, chocolate, or honey can sabotage your diet with high amounts of sugar and calories.
+If you have a goal of losing weight and you want to incorporate protein powder into your diet, be careful what you mix it with a large smoothie containing full-fat yogurt, juice, sherbet, large amounts of fruit, chocolate, or honey can sabotage your diet with high amounts of sugar and calories.

 To find a protein powder brand that works with your personal health goals, check out this chart from our sister publication Environmental Nutrition: